awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-wfsx-volumes.md

 # Tutorial: Using FSx for Windows File Server file systems with Amazon ECS<a name="tutorial-wfsx-volumes"></a>

 FSx for Windows File Server provides fully managed Microsoft Windows file servers, that are backed by a fully native Windows file system\.
-When using FSx for Windows File Server together with ECS, you can provision your Windows tasks with persistent, distributed, shared, static file storage\.
+When using FSx for Windows File Server together with Amazon ECS, you can provision your Windows tasks with persistent, distributed, shared, static file storage\.
 For more information, see [What Is FSx for Windows File Server?](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/what-is.html) in the *FSx for Windows File Server User Guide*\.

 You can use FSx for Windows File Server to deploy Windows workloads that require access to shared external storage, highly available regional storage, or high\-throughput storage\.
 You can mount one or more FSx for Windows File Server file system volumes to an ECS container running on an ECS Windows instance\.
 You can share FSx for Windows File Server file system volumes among multiple ECS containers within a single ECS task\.